KhalidRoshan/khalidroshan.com/index.md

 ---
 title: Khalid Roshan Mohammed
 ---
-This site is uder development.
+This site is under development.